Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 <h3 align="center">Contents</h3>

-The Core of Kaeon is organized in a format known as the Kaeon library format.
+The Philosophy Library of Kaeon is organized in a format known as the Kaeon library format.

-All of the documents within the Core of Kaeon are stored in a system of folders.
+All of the documents within the Philosophy Library of Kaeon are stored in a system of folders.
 The subfolders of each folder are numbered.

-Each folder in the Core of Kaeon contains, in addition to an indefinite amount of other folders, a single text document, which is written in the [ONE](https://github.com/Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/blob/master/Repository%20of%20Kaeon/2%20-%20Wonders/1%20-%20United/1%20-%20Documentation/1%20-%20Guides/1%20-%20Utilities/2%20-%20ONE/1%20-%20ONE/README.md) data interchange format and which adheres to the Kaeon document format.
+Each folder in the Philosophy Library of Kaeon contains, in addition to an indefinite amount of other folders, a single text document, which is written in the [ONE](https://github.com/Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/blob/master/Kaeon%20United/2%20-%20Wonders/1%20-%20United/1%20-%20Documentation/1%20-%20Guides/1%20-%20Utilities/2%20-%20ONE/1%20-%20ONE/README.md) data interchange format and which adheres to the Kaeon document format.

-If reading through the Core of Kaeon in order, one should begin at the root folder, read the sole document within whichever folder they're currently in, and then read the contents of each sub folder in numerical order, repeating this process recursively with each of said sub folders.
+If reading through the Philosophy Library of Kaeon in order, one should begin at the root folder, read the sole document within whichever folder they're currently in, and then read the contents of each sub folder in numerical order, repeating this process recursively with each of said sub folders.

 #### ONE

-The reason that the [ONE](https://github.com/Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/blob/master/Repository%20of%20Kaeon/2%20-%20Wonders/1%20-%20United/1%20-%20Documentation/1%20-%20Guides/1%20-%20Utilities/2%20-%20ONE/1%20-%20ONE/README.md) format is used, in addition to the practical benefits that it shares in common with all structured plain text formats, is because, despite being a plain text format, it functions well as a basis for human-readable documents, and because, by virtue of being a plain text format, it works well as a computer programming tool, thus documents written in [ONE](https://github.com/Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/blob/master/Repository%20of%20Kaeon/2%20-%20Wonders/1%20-%20United/1%20-%20Documentation/1%20-%20Guides/1%20-%20Utilities/2%20-%20ONE/1%20-%20ONE/README.md) have the unique attribute of being able to simultaneously express both soft and hard power with little compromise.
+The reason that the [ONE](https://github.com/Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/blob/master/Kaeon%20United/2%20-%20Wonders/1%20-%20United/1%20-%20Documentation/1%20-%20Guides/1%20-%20Utilities/2%20-%20ONE/1%20-%20ONE/README.md) format is used, in addition to the practical benefits that it shares in common with all structured plain text formats, is because, despite being a plain text format, it functions well as a basis for human-readable documents, and because, by virtue of being a plain text format, it works well as a computer programming tool, thus documents written in [ONE](https://github.com/Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/blob/master/Kaeon%20United/2%20-%20Wonders/1%20-%20United/1%20-%20Documentation/1%20-%20Guides/1%20-%20Utilities/2%20-%20ONE/1%20-%20ONE/README.md) have the unique attribute of being able to simultaneously express both soft and hard power with little compromise.